-But defense lawyers, tort reform advocates and health care groups say awarding plaintiffs these “phantom” or “theoretical” charges is improperly punitive and contributes to rising medical and insurance costs.
+But defense lawyers, tort reform advocates and health care groups say awarding plaintiffs these “phantom” or “theoretical” damages is improperly punitive and contributes to rising medical and insurance costs.

-In the first case to be heard this month, United Airlines employee William Scholle was driving a luggage tug at work when he was hit by a Delta Air Lines employee who was also driving a luggage tug.
+In the first case to be heard, United Airlines employee William Scholle was driving a luggage tug at work when he was hit by a Delta Air Lines employee who was also driving a luggage tug.
 United paid Scholle’s medical expenses and some of his lost wages under workers’ compensation, and Delta later settled with United to cover the latter’s payout to its employee.

 Scholle sued Delta over his injuries.
 The airline admitted liability, but the two disagree about how much in damages Delta should pay for his medical bills.
 Scholle argues the court should consider the full amount he was billed by his health care providers, rather than the lower amount paid by the workers’ compensation insurer, citing the state’s collateral source rule.